abdalla-samir/Web-Vulnerabilities-Reports/Bug_Hunting/Information_Disclosure/report_one/report_one.md

 ## screenshot
 ![screenshot](https://raw.githubusercontent.com/abdalla-samir/Web-Vulnerabilities-Reports/main/Bug_Hunting/Information_Disclosure/report_one/report_images/image_one.png)

 ## Disclaimer
-This report is shared for educational and portfolio purposes only.
+This report is shared as part of my portfolio to demonstrate my web security skills.
 No valid secrets or sensitive details are included.
-The vulnerability was responsibly reported to the Trip.com security team, who confirmed the issue had been previously submitted by another researcher.
+The vulnerability was responsibly reported to the `Trip.com` security team, who confirmed it had been previously submitted by another researcher.